jedinym/sqc-text/main.typ

 choice.

-In this chapter we first explore the array of objects used to deploy SQC to _Kubernetes_ and then we describe how the process of deployment is automated using _Ansible_.
+In this chapter we first explore the array of objects used to deploy SQC to _Kubernetes_, and then we describe how the process of deployment is automated using _Ansible_.

 == Kubernetes project setup